 - The most important step in preventing myxomatosis is annual vaccination of your pet rabbit.
-Vaccines are advised for all rabbits, even those kept indoors as they may still have contact with fleas, mites or flies.
-Vaccines can be given from 5 weeks of age and protect against myxomatosis and viral haemorrhagic disease (VHD 1&2) for a period of 12 months - please speak to any of our team for more information on getting your rabbit vaccinated - Controlling exposure to the agents that spread the virus is also important.
+Vaccines are advised for all rabbits, even those kept indoors as they may still have contact with fleas or flies.
+Vaccines can be given from 5 weeks of age and protect against myxomatosis for a period of 12 months please speak to any of our team for more information on getting your rabbit vaccinated - Controlling exposure to the agents that spread the virus is also important.
 Regular application of flea preventatives suitable for rabbits would be advised.
 Minimising exposure to mosquitoes by using mosquito netting or eliminating stagnant water sources where mosquitoes like to breed may be useful in high risk areas.